shortcutssoftware/sc-ols-examples/api/java/README.md

     1. path parameters are mandatory,
     1. query string parameters are optional.
 1. the request body (where required) must match the json schema in the documentation.
-1. the following headers must be set:
-    1. the `Authorization` header must contain the JWT token (acquired above),
+1. the `Authorization` header must contain the JWT token (acquired above).
-    1. the `Content-Type` header must be set to `application/json`.

 After that, it is a matter of submitting the correct requests in the correct sequence.
 This is easy to do in most cases, as this example will show you.